-- While the chicken is cooking, mix the goat cheese, 1 Tbs horseradish mustard, 2 Tbs apple cider vinegar, 3 Tbs hot sauce, 1 Tbs maple syrup, ⅛ tsp of salt, ⅛ tsp of pepper, and ¼ tsp of garlic powder together until it is a nice whipped consistency.
+- While the chicken is cooking, mix the goat cheese, 1 Tbs horseradish mustard, 2 Tbs apple cider vinegar, 3-4 Tbs hot sauce (depending on how hot you want it), 1 Tbs maple syrup, ⅛ tsp of salt, ⅛ tsp of pepper, and ¼ tsp of garlic powder together until it is a nice whipped consistency.

 - Eat the chicken with the whipped goat cheese hot sauce.

 - Enjoy :)